ProjectBubblez/bubblez.js/DOCUMENTATION.md

 ### Values
 private.email (1): Email of the user
 private.dob (1): Birthdate of the user
+uuid: The uuid of this user (null on canary)
 username: The username of the user
 displayname: The displayname of the user
 pfp: The url to the pfp of the user